Connect with us

 depending on the woman.
 At the end of the luteal phase, one of two things will happen: you will either start your period, or you will discover you are pregnant.

-The average menstrual cycle is about 28 days.
-Many of us think of our cycle as just two parts.
-The five or six days we bleed, and the rest of the month when we don’t.
-For those wanting to learn more about their body, knowing when your luteal phase occurs is important.
+The average menstrual cycle lasts about 28 days.
+Many people think of their cycle as just two parts: the five or six days we bleed and the rest of the month when we don’t.
+Knowing when your luteal phase occurs is important for those wanting to learn more about their body.

-The menstrual cycle is broken down into four distinct phases.
-Being aware of each phase, as well as what is or isn’t normal in each phase, is a vital part of understanding your reproductive health.
+The menstrual cycle has four distinct phases.
+Being aware of each phase and what is or isn’t normal in each phase is vital to understanding reproductive health.

 Some people want to understand their cycle better for trying to conceive, trying to avoid pregnancy, or just trying to figure out why they aren’t feeling well.